ulfurinn/wongi-engine/README.md

 end
 ```

 Here's your first taste of the engine's DSL.
-A rule, generally speaking, consists of a number of conditions the dataset needs to meet; those are defined in the `forall` section (also spelled `for_all`, if you prefer that). `has` (or `fact`) specifies that there needs to be a fact that matches the given pattern; in this case, one with the predicate `"friends"`.
+A rule, generally speaking, consists of a number of conditions the dataset needs to meet; those are defined in the `forall` section (also spelled `for_all`, if you prefer that). `has` (or `fact`) specifies that there needs to be a fact that matches the given pattern; in this case, one with the predicate `"friend"`.

 When a pattern contains a symbol that starts with an uppercase letter, it introduces a variable which will be bound to an actual triple field.
 Their values can be retrieved from the result set: